alanjameschapman/fruity-fun/README.md

 ### Content

-The XXX font was taken from Google Fonts.
+The Chakra Petch font was taken from Google Fonts and the author is Cadson Demak.

 All icons were taken from [Font Awesome](link goes here)